Themekraft/tk-google-fonts/readme.txt

 6. The TK Google Fonts Admin Settings Panel - Select a Font with preview

 == Changelog ==
+= 2.3.0 - 04 May 2026 =
+* Updated Freemius SDK to 2.13.1.
+* Reworked the Go Pro page to use the parameterized shared pricing-page submodule with three site-license tiers.

 = 2.2.14 - 12 Jul 2024 =
 * Updated Freemius SDK.
 * Tested up tp WordPress 6.6